 This content is part of the Tableau Blueprint Methodology.
 Meet Tableau Blueprint(Link opens in a new window).

 After purchasing role-based licenses, you should manage them according to your organization's software license processes for allocating to new Tableau users, changing Tableau license levels as analytical skills increasing, and reclaiming available Tableau licenses when someone leaves the company.
-Login-based license management and grant role on sign in are available in Tableau Server and Tableau Online.
+Login-based license management and grant role on sign in are available in Tableau Server and Tableau Cloud.

 Login-Based License Management

 Login-based license management, helps you manage licensing for users with Creator roles on Tableau Server and Tableau Cloud.
 Users with Explorer or Viewer roles cannot use this feature.
 If you’re using Role Based Subscriptions with Tableau Server or Tableau Cloud, you can simplify your license management using login-based license management to eliminate separate Tableau Desktop and Tableau Prep Builder product keys.
 You only need to manage one or more product keys for on-premises Tableau Server, or in the case of Tableau Cloud, you don’t need to manage any product keys at all.
 For more information, see Login-Based License Management (Tableau Server | Tableau Cloud).

 Note: Login-based license management is the default license management and activation option for Tableau Cloud.
 For Tableau Desktop used with Tableau Server in an on-premises environment, login-based license management requires a special login-based license management-enabled product key.
 If your Tableau Server is not enabled for login-based license management, contact your Tableau sales representative to obtain a special login-based license management.